 Effective bilingual instruction requires that students share a common native language; thus, instructors teaching classes with multiple languages represented are encouraged to refrain from using bilingual methods or to do so only with subsets of students who share a common native language.

-NLF: AEL grantees must not offer Spanish TxCHSE preparation unless the class is integrated with an ESL class and students are assessed as ELLs according to the Texas AEL Guide.
+NLF: AEL grantees must not offer Spanish TxCHSE preparation unless the class is integrated with an ESL class and students are assessed as ELLs according to the Texas AEL Testing Guide, previously known as the Texas AEL Assessment Guide.

 NLF: Family Literacy—AEL grantees must provide services to eligible individuals whose primary motivation for participation is to become full partners in the educational development of their children.
 Grantees must support these individuals in being the primary teachers for their children and full partners in their children’s education.

+LF: Family Literacy Standards—AEL grantees may align family literacy curriculum to the family literacy standards outlined in the content standards.

 INQUIRIES: